 - Thyme – anti-parasitic oil, has a very strong aroma that may be softened when blended with other oils.

-- Purifying Essential Oil blend – citronella, lemongrass, lavandin, rosemary, melaleuca & myrtle essential oils.
-This is a powerful blend that mosquitos and other flying insects dislike.
-We mix 8-10 drops of purification blend with a teaspoon of vegetable oil and apply to exposed skin.
+- Purification Essential Oil blend – citronella, lemongrass, lavandin, rosemary, melaleuca & myrtle essential oils.
+This is a YL powerful blend that mosquitos and other flying insects dislike.
+Mix 8-10 drops of purification blend with a teaspoon of vegetable oil and apply to exposed skin.
 This blend is also excellent for bringing relief to any insect bites and stings.
 Apply undiluted 1-2 drops directly to the location as soon as possible after a bite or sting to lessen itching & swelling. (test first on a small area for sensitive skin).

 - Immune Boosting Essential Oil blend of clove, lemon, cinnamon bark, eucalyptus radiata & rosemary essential oils.
 Helpful when mixed in a spray bottle and misted on the skin.
 Also a good option for treating an insect bite when applied topically.
 Dilute Immune Boosting Blend 1:1 with a carrier oil or witch hazel and apply on location as needed.